Can you believe it’s September already? Better fill your diaries before you blink and it’s over.

 🕯 Candlelight Jazz: A Tribute To Aretha Franklin (September 16)

 🕯 Magical Movie Soundtracks at Syon Park (September 22)

 🕯 Candlelight Jazz: A Tribute To Nina Simone (September 23)

 🕯 Tribute to Ludovico Einaudi at Central Hall Westminster (September 24)

 🕯 Tchaikovsky’s Swan Lake & More ft.
 Ballet (September 27 & 29)

 Before autumn starts to wrap its sodden, leaf-strewn fingers around us, plan a jaunt to the most incredible natural wonders in the UK, which we’ve helpfully rounded up for you!

 About time you got out and saw some art, isn’t it?
-This lot will get your culture fix sorted nicely, with many extending their runs to give you time to catch them.
+This lot will get your culture fix sorted nicely, with the longest-running art show in London amongst September’s arrivals.

-44-55.
-Alternatively, why not try out some of these absolute gems
+64-74.
+Alternatively, why not try out some of these absolute gems?

 We highlighted some brilliant London spots throughout August, and honestly it’d be rude if you didn’t go visit them this month…